 All students should note that they are allowed only one (1) missed appointment per semester.
 Upon your second (2nd) missed appointment, you will be automatically blocked from making appointments online.
-You may appeal a block by emailing the Writing Center Coordinator.
+You may request your account be reinstated by emailing the Writing Center coordinator.

 What to bring to your appointment: